27 September 2018

 Toll Holdings Limited (Australian registered Company Number 006 592 089 and its subsidiaries) (“Toll”) is a world-class integrated global logistics provider - and proudly part of Japan Post – with over 40,000 people in more than 50 countries.

-Toll provides customers across the globe with an enormously diverse range of transport services and logistics solutions.
-As at 1 July 2017, Toll’s business was re-organised into three divisions, as set out below:
+Toll provides customers across the globe with an enormously diverse range of transport services and logistics solutions:

 - Global Forwarding: provides a full suite of international freight forwarding from complex supply chain solutions to port-to-port freight forwarding, specialising in Asia inbound and outbound trade lanes.

 - Global Logistics: specialist contract logistics division, which provides a broad range of sophisticated transport, warehousing and value-added services around the Asia Pacific region, including warehouse logistics, mining services, energy logistics, dedicated transport services, liquid distribution, relocation management, remote and resource logistics, aviation services and helicopter services.

 - Global Express: provides express freight within Australia and New Zealand.